michaelfester/docs/docs/guides/products/introduction-to-pages.md

 ### Page slug

 The Slug is our Page URL.
 A Slug is the part of a URL that identifies a particular page on a website in an easy-to-read form.
-In other words, it’s the part of the URL that explains the page’s content.
+In other words, it's the part of the URL that explains the page's content.
 Bear in mind if you change this, any previous links you have shared to a nested Page in your Pages Project will break.

 ### Show in menu